ASharpPen/Valheim.CustomRaids/README.md

 - Supplemental raid configurations.
 Add your own raid in its own file, and Custom Raids will scan and apply it.
 - Potential for hours of frustration/fun as you figure out how to best configure these damn things to work as expected.
 - Server-side configurations
+- Fixed bug with raids only being able to spawn near player bases.

 # FAQ